cslant-community/.github/profile/README.md

 We are a community of developers, designers, and makers who love to share knowledge and help each other grow.

 > Additionally:
-> - We use another organization specifically for super admins is https://github.com/cslant-admin
+> - We use another organization specifically for super admins. https://github.com/cslant-admin
+> - We use this organization for public activities when necessary. https://github.com/cslant-community

 ##  📥 Projects